 Housing Accommodations for Students with Disabilities

 Elizabethtown College is committed to equal access to and full participation in all of its courses, programs, services, and activities.
-While the college requires students to live on campus for all four years, we recognize some students may have a disability, such as POTS or Crohns disease, certain sleep disorders or psychological disorders, or allergies to fragrances or pollens, making it difficult to live in residence halls.
-Elizabethtown College considers Residence Life an integral part of a student’s development, and makes reasonable modifications for students with disabilities.
+While the college requires students to live on campus for all four years, we recognize some students may have a disability, such as POTS or Cohn’s disease, certain sleep disorders or psychological disorders, or allergies to fragrances or pollens, may present challenges for living in residence halls.
+Elizabethtown College considers Community Living an integral part of a student’s development, and makes reasonable modifications for students with disabilities.
 Reasonable modifications might include a room on the first floor, a room close to a bathroom, ADA grabs bars in the bathroom, or smoke and fire detectors with strobes.
-Other possible modifications, depending on the specific circumstances, may be to allow the student to live in a single room without a roommate, a room in a building with a particular type of HVAC system, or other modifications as necessary to provide access to Residence Life.
+Other possible modifications, depending on the specific circumstances, may be to allow the student to live in a single room without a roommate, a room in a building with a particular type of HVAC system, or other modifications as necessary to provide access to Community Living.

 Requests for housing accommodations are considered on a case-by-case basis, and the college will prioritize requests based on documented need and availability.
 Requests must be submitted and reviewed on a yearly basis and, in some cases, additional or updated documentation may be requested from the treating health care provider.
-While we try to honor all requests, the college cannot guarantee all accommodations granted for one academic year will be granted for subsequent years.
-The college expects specific modifications will be the result of an interactive process between the student, the Director of Residence Life, and the Director of Disability Services.
+While we try to honor all requests, the College cannot guarantee all accommodations granted for one academic year will be granted for subsequent years.
+The College expects specific modifications will be the result of an interactive process between the student, the Director of Community Living, and the Director of Disability Services.

-Housing Accommodations Request Form should be submitted to Disability Services prior to March 11, 2013 for returning students or July 1, 2013 for incoming First-Year and Transfer students.
+Housing Accommodations Request Forms should be submitted to Disability Services by February 1 for returning students or July 1 for incoming First-Year and Transfer students.
 Requests after these dates will be considered based upon availability and documented need.
 The following factors are taken into consideration when evaluating housing requests: